NoahMLoomis/blog/content/ninth.md

 Despite the slight sadness I have for saying goodbye to my friends, I'm also of looking forward to starting the next section.
 Every day gets me a bit closer to home.
 I think I'll appreciate Norcal, though the first few days I might have a tougher time doing so.

+Also, I took a day off to see Yosemite.
+Describing Yosemite in words doesn't do those mountains justice.

 Thanks for being a fan,
 Noah